-The superintendent, or school board director of education, shall approve all Complex Trips, and the Deputy Minister of Education must approve travel for any off-site experiential learning trip taking place outside Yukon.
+The superintendent, or school board director of education, shall approve all Complex Trips.

 The School Council or School Board may approve a curricular or extra-curricular off-site experiential learning trip that is of more than one day.

 No commitments may be made regarding an off-site experiential learning trip until the required approvals have been obtained.